saraminguez/Domain-Generalization-DR/README.md

 ```
 Training one model or the other, will depend on the number of datasets passed to the --images_loc argument.
 If only one datasets is passed, we will obtain results for the baseline model, but if more are passed then we will performed joint_training model.

-The adversarial model by running, for example, the following command:
+The adversarial model can be trained by running, for example, the following command:

 ```
 python Adversarial_training.py --images_loc '/data_a/0minguez/70-15-15/label_1/' '/data_a/0minguez/70-15-15/label_2' '/data_a/0minguez/70-15-15/label_3' --labels_loc '/data_a/0minguez/degree_domain_labels.csv' --log_dir '/data_a/0minguez/adversarial_lambda/' --batch_size 16 --num_workers 6  --lr 1e-4  --color_transformations 'no' --final_checkpoint_name 'adversarial_prueba_newdisc' --mode 'train' --lambda_value 0.3